The Default Rule: Everyone Must Agree

 Three Situations Where One Can Act Alone

-People dealing with one co-representative also receive protection.
-If a third party does not know another co-representative exists, or if the co-representative they are dealing with states that they have authority to act alone for one of the reasons listed above, that third party is fully protected, just as if the co-representative had been the sole personal representative.
+People dealing with one co-representative also get protection.
+If a third party does not know another co-representative exists, that third party is fully protected.
+The same applies if the co-representative they deal with says they have the right to act alone.